There are certain items in my backpacking kit that I try to keep paired down. Items that are light and mainly functional.

 Fire roasted in, and shipped from, New Mexico…a source of many great things.

 And I sadly used up my last can of Hatch Green Chile this evening; a few days after I went to Costco.
-I am realizing how important this product is to my outdoor excursions.
+I realize how important this product is to my outdoor excursions.

 A 4oz can is just the right amount to add the right panache to any backcountry cuisine.
 Not too big or bulky.
 Does not weight that much for an overnight trip or even a first meal on a longer excursion.